freon4dsl/Freon4dsl/README.md

 [![Build Status](https://github.com/freon4dsl/freon4dsl/actions/workflows/node.js.yml/badge.svg)]

-# Freon, previously know as ProjectIt
+# Freon, the Language bWokbench for the Web
-Projectional Editor for the Web.
+Web-native Language WOrkbench with projectional editor.
 The current release (version 0.7.0-beta4) can be found on npm.

 This beta release supports [LionWeb](https://github.com/LionWeb-io) (de)serialization.
 As LionWeb is in motion, expect this release to change according to LionWeb changes before it becomes final.